VikParuchuri/marker/README.md

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

-- Marker will not convert 100% of equations to LaTeX.
-This is because it has to detect then convert.
+- Marker will not convert inline equations
-- Tables are not always formatted 100% correctly - text can be in the wrong column.
+- Tables are not always formatted 100% correctly - multiline cells are sometimes split into multiple rows.
+- Forms are not converted optimally
-- Whitespace and indentations are not always respected.
+- Very complex layouts, with nested tables and forms, may not work
-- Not all lines/spans will be joined properly.
-- This works best on digital PDFs that won't require a lot of OCR.
-It's optimized for speed, and limited OCR is used to fix errors.

 # Installation